 ii.
 The procedure for the true-up associated with the recovery period for that accumulation period.

-B. If requesting to discontinue its IEC, the electric utility shall include a detailed explanation of how any over-collections will be returned to the electric utility’s retail customers;
+B. If requesting to discontinue its IEC, the electric utility shall include a reasonably detailed explanation of how any over-billing will be returned to the electric utility’s retail customers;

-3. A detailed explanation of why the RAM is no longer necessary to provide the electric utility a sufficient opportunity to earn a fair return on equity;
+3. A reasonably detailed explanation of why the RAM is no longer necessary to provide the electric utility a sufficient opportunity to earn a fair return on equity;

-4. A detailed explanation of any impact on setting the electric utility’s allowed return on equity in any rate proceeding as a result of the change to the electric utility’s business risk resulting from discontinuation of its RAM, in addition to any other changes in business risk experienced by the electric utility;
+4. A reasonably detailed explanation of any impact on setting the electric utility’s allowed return on equity in any rate proceeding as a result of the change to the electric utility’s business risk resulting from discontinuation of its RAM, in addition to any other changes in business risk experienced by the electric utility;

 5. Any additional information that, in the previous general rate proceeding, the commission ordered the electric utility to provide when seeking to discontinue its RAM.

 (B) Any party to the general rate proceeding may oppose the discontinuation of a RAM on the grounds that the utility is opportunistically discontinuing the RAM due to declining fuel or purchased power costs and/or increasing fuel-related revenues.
 If the commission finds that the utility is opportunistically seeking to discontinue the RAM for any of these reasons, the commission shall not allow the RAM to be discontinued, and shall order its continuation or modification.
-In addition to other remedies provided by law, the commission may reject the utility’s request for discontinuance of a RAM if it finds that the utility has not complied with this rule in its application to establish, discontinue, continue, or modify a RAM.

-OPC proposed the last sentence, above.
-Utilities oppose as unnecessary.

 To continue or modify the RAM under such circumstances, the commission must find that it provides the electric utility with a sufficient opportunity to earn a fair rate of return on equity and the tariff sheets filed to implement the RAM must conform to the RAM approved by the commission.
 Any RAM and periodic adjustments to the FAR shall be based on historical fuel and purchased power costs and fuel-related revenues.